 There are no products listed under this category.

-When it comes to restoring a vehicle or simply replacing broken or missing trim pieces and installing new weatherstripping and custom-fit insulation, you should stick with a supplier you trust and one that specializes in vintage, classic, and collectible automobiles.
+When it comes to restoring a Corvette or simply replacing broken or missing Corvette trim pieces and installing new weatherstripping on a Corvette and custom fit Chevy Corvette insulation, you should stick with a supplier you trust and one that specializes in vintage, classic, and collectible automobiles.
 Our vintage auto restoration parts are of the highest quality and our prices are competitive.
-Our classic El Camino parts are designed to meet the original manufacturer's specifications and guidelines for a perfect fit.
-This combined with today’s advances in modern technology and production ensures that you will enjoy the highest quality reproduction parts for your restoration project.
+We at Collectors Auto Supply stock many Corvette parts for almost all model years.
+From hard-to-get bits to common maintenance items, whatever you need – we probably have it.